-- (i) Any person who knowingly permits his or her vehicle to be driven in this state by any other person who is a habitual user of narcotic drugs or amphetamine or any derivative thereof is guilty of a misdemeanor and, upon conviction thereof, shall be confined in jail for not more than six months, and shall be fined not less than \$100 nor more than \$500, and shall have his or her driver's license revoked for a period of six months. - (i) Any person under the age of twenty-one years who drives a vehicle in this state while he or she has an alcohol concentration in his or her blood of two hundredths of one percent or more, by weight, but less than eight hundredths of one percent, by weight, for a first offense under this subsection is guilty of a misdemeanor and, upon conviction thereof, shall be fined not less than \$25 nor more than \$100 and have his or her driver's license suspended for a period of sixty days.
-For a second or subsequent offense under this subsection, the person is quilty of a misdemeanor and, upon conviction thereof, shall be confined in jail for twenty-four hours, and shall be fined not less than \$100 nor more than \$500, and shall have his or her driver's license suspended or revoked for a period of one year, or until the person's twenty-first birthday, whichever period is longer.
-A person who is charged with a first offense under the provisions of this subsection may move for a continuance of the proceedings, from time to time, to allow the person to participate in the Motor Vehicle Alcohol Test and Lock Program as provided in section three-a, article five-a of this chapter.
+- (i) Any person who knowingly permits his or her vehicle to be driven in this state by any other person who is a habitual user of narcotic drugs or amphetamine or any derivative thereof is guilty of a misdemeanor and, upon conviction thereof, shall be confined in jail for not more than six months, and shall be fined not less than \$100 nor more than \$500, and shall have his or her driver's license revoked by the Commissioner of the Division of Motor Vehicles for a period of six months. - (j) Any person under the age of twenty-one years who drives a vehicle in this state while he or she has an alcohol concentration in his or her blood of two hundredths of one percent or more, by weight, but less than eight hundredths of one percent, by weight, for a first offense under this subsection is guilty of a misdemeanor and, upon conviction thereof, shall be fined not less than \$25 nor more than \$100 and have his or her driver's license suspended by the Commissioner of the Division of Motor Vehicles for a period of sixty days.
+For a second or subsequent offense under this subsection, the person is guilty of a misdemeanor and, upon conviction thereof, shall be confined in jail for twenty-four hours, and shall be fined not less than \$100 nor more than \$500, and shall have his or her driver's license revoked by the Commissioner of the Division of Motor Vehicles for a period of one year or until the person's twenty-first birthday, whichever period is longer.
+A person who is charged with a first offense under the provisions of this subsection may move for a continuance of the proceedings, from time to time, to allow the person to participate in the Motor Vehicle Alcohol Test and Lock Program as provided in §17C-5A-3a of this code.
 Upon successful completion of the program, the court shall dismiss the charge against the person and expunge the person's record as it relates to the alleged offense.
 In the event the person fails to successfully complete the program, the court shall proceed to an adjudication of the alleged offense.
 A motion for a continuance under this subsection may not be construed as an admission or be used as evidence.

-A person arrested and charged with an offense under the provisions of this subsection or subsection (b), (c), (d), (e), (f), (g), (h) or (i) of this section may not also be charged with an offense under this subsection arising out of the same transaction or occurrence.
+A person arrested and charged with an offense under the provisions of this subsection or §17C-5-2(b) through §17C-5-2(i) of this code may not also be charged with an offense under this subsection arising out of the same transaction or occurrence.